LordDemonos/Quarm.Guide/README.md

 The mule account will be exempt from IP restrictions allowing you run a game client and buy/sell/transfer items independent of your main account.
 Again, RUNNING THE COMMAND AND CONFIRMING WILL DELEVEL YOU TO 1 AND FLAG THE ENTIRE ACCOUNT AS A MULE ACCOUNT.
 BE CERTAIN OF YOUR INTENTIONS. @CSR WILL NOT REVOKE THIS FLAG UNDER ANY CIRCUMSTANCES, NOR ARE THEY EQUIPPED TO DEAL WITH ANY ISSUES THAT ARISE."

+Q: How do I change my resolution?

+A: In your eqclient.ini you can find the [VideoMode] section.
+Change this to match your desktop's settings.

+[VideoMode]
+BitsPerPixel=32
+Width=1920
+Height=1080
+RefreshRate=60

+Q: How do I run the game full screen?

+A: You want to run the game in windowed mode first.
+In your eqclient.ini set this option WindowedMode=TRUE.
+Find [VideoMode] and set it to your desired resolution.
+When you are logged into EverQuest, press SHIFT + Enter to switch between windowed and fullscreen modes.
+If you are still having problems, see the 3rd party programs section for LosslessScaling.

+Q: I'm using the Stone UI from 1999?

+A: In your eqclient.ini set NewUI=TRUE and OldUI=False

+Q: How do I view nameplates from far away?

+A: Use an updated eqgame.dll and make sure eqclient.ini has EnableExtendedNameplateDistance=TRUE

 ## Suggestions Feedback and Help

+Still reading?
 I'd like to expand this guide and keep it maintained.
 What I need from you are more questions to populate the FAQ at the bottom.
 I need to install Visual Studio and document steps to attaching the game to it to log the data the Secrets and Salty need when the game crashes or bugs out.
 I'd like to host a fully updated ZlizEQMap [zonedata file](https://github.com/hada79/ZlizEQMap/blob/master/ZoneData/ZoneData-The%20Al'Kabor%20Project.txt) but this one isn't updated for Quarm.
 I have some other ideas too.
-Feel free to ask Xanax/Xantagonist <Former Glory> any questions, anywhere you find me!
+Please submit suggestions/help/feedback to me via DM on X or Discord.
+Feel free to ask Xanax/Xantagonist <Former Glory> any questions, anywhere you find me in game!

+#### @LordDemonos on X
+#### lorddemonos on Discord